-In general, Pokémon with higher CP will beat Pokémon with lower CP in battle, but that isn’t always the case thanks to its underlying stats.
-Instead of a number, players get to see the Pokémon’s CP “potential,” which shows its level on sliding scale relative to your trainer level.
+In general, Pokémon with higher CP will beat Pokémon with lower CP in battle, but that isn’t always the case, thanks to its underlying stats.
+Instead of a number, players get to see the Pokémon’s CP potential, which shows its level on a sliding scale relative to your trainer level.

 Though the game does not show you any of this information, the Pokémon Go community dug in and mapped it out nonetheless.
 Based on their findings, every Pokémon is naturally more effective in one stat than the others.
 Dragonite has the highest possible attack, Chansey has the highest possible stamina, and Blastoise the highest defense.
 (You can check out the entire list of Pokémon in Pokémon Go and their stats on this handy fan wiki page).

 If this all sounds complicated, that’s because it is.
 Bear in mind that a Pokemon’s stat values are randomized, which makes creating the most powerful possible team a bit of a toss up.
-It becomes even more of a toss up when you factor in that move-sets for Pokémon are also random, and are randomly re-selected every time they evolve.
-Some moves are definitely better than others, so getting powerful Pokémon is a combination of good stats and catching a strong set of movies.
-Luckily, there are items you can earn in the world to “re-roll” a Pokémon’s move set, so you can try for a better slate of abilities if you find a strong Pokémon is lacking in combat effectiveness.
+It becomes even more of a toss up when you factor in that movesets for Pokémon are also random and are randomly re-selected every time they evolve.
+Some moves are definitely better than others, so getting powerful Pokémon is a combination of good stats and catching a strong set of moves.
+Luckily, there are items you can earn in the world to “re-roll” a Pokémon’s moveset, so you can try for a better slate of abilities if you find a strong Pokémon is lacking in combat effectiveness.